Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Dataset Generation

 \subsection{Simulation framework}

 We employ a CUDA-accelerated implementation of \cite{cong2016art} as our simulation framework for both resolutions.
-This framework endows the simulation mesh with the anisotropic constitutive model consisting of three components for modeling elasticity, incompressibility, and muscle contractions \cite{teran2003finite} as well as zero-length track springs for additional expressivity and directability.
-Both the finite element forces and the track spring stiffness are parameterized to be invariant to mesh refinement in order to maintain consistent bulk behavior across resolutions.
-Given a set of control parameters, we calculate the deformation of the tetrahedralized simulation mesh using the quasistatic framework of \cite{teran2005robust}, factoring in object and self-collisions for the high-resolution simulation.
+This framework endows the simulation mesh with the anisotropic constitutive model consisting of three components for modeling elasticity, incompressibility, and muscle contractions \cite{teran2003finite} as well as optional kinematic muscle tracks for additional expressivity and directability.
+Both the finite element forces and the track spring stiffnesses are parameterized to be invariant to mesh refinement in order to maintain consistent bulk behavior across resolutions.
+Given a set of control parameters and (optionally) kinematic muscle tracks, we calculate the deformation of the tetrahedralized simulation mesh using the quasistatic framework of \cite{teran2005robust}, factoring in object and self-collisions for the high-resolution simulation.
 In contrast, we forgo collision handling in our LR simulation for the sake of robustness and performance.

+\paragraph{\textbf{High-resolution dataset}} Prior to synthesizing our HR dataset, we ran simulations targeting a wide range of facial performance capture data as well as a set of 31 artist-sculpted blendshapes \cite{cong2016art} using our high-resolution anatomical model.
+This allowed us to validate that our simulation can accurately reproduce the performance range of the actor while also outputting a corresponding set of 31 kinematic muscle blendshapes.
+These kinematic muscle blendshapes are combined into a blendshape muscle rig which can be used to deform the kinematic muscle tracks and control the simulation.
+In addition, we also express the simulation control parameters in terms of the blendshape weights thus extending our simulation framework to be fully differentiable \cite{bao2019high}.

-\paragraph{\textbf{High-Resolution Dataset}} Using the Gauss-Newton optimization framework proposed in \cite{sifakis2005automatic}, we targeted four sequences of high-fidelity facial performance capture data corresponding to four different semantic themes (\textit{amazement}, \textit{anger}, \textit{fear}, and \textit{pain}) totaling 880 frames using our HR simulation mesh.
-This results in a simulated HR simulation and surface mesh, as well as time-varying blendshape weights and jaw transforms for each performance.
+Using the Gauss-Newton optimization proposed in \cite{sifakis2005automatic} in conjunction with \cite{bao2019high}, we solve for four sequences of high-fidelity facial performance capture data corresponding to four different semantic themes (\textit{amazement}, \textit{anger}, \textit{fear}, and \textit{pain}) totaling 880 frames using our HR simulation mesh.
+This results in a simulated HR simulation and surface mesh, as well as time-varying blend shape weights and jaw transforms for each performance.